Danny Orr: Background

 Orr was born in Castleford, West Yorkshire, England.

 Domestic career

 Castleford Tigers

-Danny Orr played much of his rugby career for the Castleford Tigers, making it into the 2002 Super League Dream Team, before leaving in 2003 to join the Wigan Warriors.
+A former junior player at Kippax Welfare, Orr began his professional career with the Castleford Tigers in 1997.
+He made it into the 2002 Super League Dream Team, before leaving in 2003 to join the Wigan Warriors.

 Danny decided to leave Castleford Tigers at the end of 2003's Super League VIII, signing a 4-year deal with the Wigan Warriors.
 His last match for the club was against the Wigan Warriors in the last league match of 2003's Super League VIII.
 He said that the decision was "exceptionally difficult" but added: "I wish to make a totally clean break from Castleford and move with my family to the most famous and successful rugby league club in the world."

 Wigan Warriors

 The Wigan Warriors coach of the time Stuart Raper commented: "Danny is a very good all round player who will be an asset to any side and I am pleased that he has chosen Wigan.
 He will blend very well into our line-up."

 Despite some good performances towards the end of 2006's Super League XI, the Wigan Warriors decided to allow Orr to leave.
 Some reports suggested Orr did not want to leave the Wigan Warriors but he was sold to Harlequins RL on 12 October 2006.